jeroenvanmaanen/archetype-go-axon/README.md

 * Use TLS
 * Add claim-based security
 * Extract reusable code into a proper library that can be included as a dependency
+* Add context management with proper canceling of operations

 ## Introduction